Ferigit/challenge/README.md

 1. What happens in case the WebSocket disconnects?
 How would you go further to keep the live data available or inform the user?
 Please discuss the challenges.

+   Answer:
+    1. Implement an automatic reconnection strategy to the WebSocket server.
+    2. Display a status indicator and error message in the UI.
+    3. Store the last known data locally when the WebSocket is connected, and if a disconnection happens, continue displaying the last known data.
+Once reconnected, the UI can be updated with fresh data.

 2. What happens if a user adds an instrument multiple times to their list?
 Please discuss possible challenges and mitigations.

+    Answer:
+     1. Implemented client-side validation to check whether an ISIN is already in the user's.
+I already added it to this project.

 3. What potential performance issues might you face when this app scales with multiple subscriptions?
 How would you improve the speed and user experience?

+    Answer:
+        1. maybe we can use web workers.

+        2.Optimize data transfer by minimizing unnecessary payload and compression.

+        3. Use technical improvement ways like: lazyload, memoize,

 ---